EloiStree/OpenMacroInputDocumentation/Tutorials/ByExample/HelloJOMI.md

 - ⏰Flush == Flush all the waiting time to execute
 - ⌛Flush == Flush all the in queue commands
 - Flush == Flush all the temporary memory in waiting.
+- 🖱move:lrdt:0.5:0.7 = move mouse at 50% of left to right and 70% of down to top of the screen.
+- 🖱left:lrdt:50:60 = left click at 50pixel from left to right and 60 from bot to top
+- 🖱go:lrdt:0.5:0.7 = move mouse at 50% of left to right and 70% of down to top of the screen.
+- 🖱left:lrdt:50:60 = left click at 50pixel from left to right and 60 from bot to top
+- 🖱middle:lrdt:50:60 = left click at 50pixel from left to right and 60 from bot to top
+- 🖱right:lrdt:50:60 = left click at 50pixel from left to right and 60 from bot to top

 When you use OMI, you canuse jomi or jomiraw
 - jomiraw: You want to send a command and you know how to write it